roomfornightEXPLORE YOUR TRAVELS

 What to know about hotels in Zadar?

-What is the best area to stay in Zadar?+
+What is the best area to stay in Zadar for a first visit?+

 When is the best time to visit Zadar?+

-How do you get from Zadar Airport to the city center?+
+How do I get from Zadar Airport to the city centre?+

-Zadar Airport (ZAD) is located about 8 km east of the city center.
-A shuttle bus operates in coordination with flight arrivals and drops passengers near the main bus station on the mainland side of the peninsula.
-Taxis and ride-hail apps are also available and typically cost between 15 and 25 euros for the journey, depending on traffic and time of day.
+Zadar Airport is located about 10 km east of the city centre, roughly a 15 to 20 minute drive.
+Shuttle buses run in connection with most flight arrivals and drop passengers near the bus station.
+Taxis and app-based rides are also available and typically cost between 15 and 25 euros depending on your destination.

-What is the average budget for a hotel in Zadar?+
+What is the average hotel budget for a night in Zadar?+

-Is Zadar a good base for day trips in Dalmatia?+
+Is Zadar a good base for day trips along the Dalmatian coast?+

 Plan your stay in Zadar